This post may contain affiliate links. Please see my disclosure for more details!

 I know this recipe looks relatively simplistic in comparison to my others, but this in a way just doesn’t need much else!
 It’s also a problem with I’m not sure what on earth I could also use to decorate it that doesn’t require too much effort.
 Inspiration isn’t too high for G&T things other than a mini bottle per slice!

 I do think that the flavour will change depending on which gin or which tonic you use, but a stronger flavoured one is best.
 The flavour isn’t overpowering in this recipe, but there’s a delicious hint of all things delightful.
 If you don’t like tonic though, top tip – you can use lemonade!

-If you wanted to go all the way, you could easily decorate this with some Gin & Tonic Fudge, or you know, serve it on the side for a gin party.
+If you wanted to go all the way, you could easily decorate this with some gin & tonic fudge, or you know, serve it on the side for a gin party.
 Or if a cheesecake isnt your thing but gin and tonic is, theres always cupcakes and a layer cake which are just as delicious!
 Either way, I know this is going to be a showstopper for all you gin lovers out there!
 Enjoy! x

 No-Bake Gin and Tonic Cheesecake!

 - 75 g caster sugar